sphinx-doc/alabaster/README.md

-# Modified 'Kr/Flask' Sphinx theme
+# Alabaster: a Sphinx theme

 This theme is a modified "Kr" Sphinx theme from @kennethreitz (especially as used in his [Requests](https://python-requests.org) project), which was itself